 - Before You Proceed

 - How to Unlock Bootloader on Samsung Galaxy Phones and Tablets

 Samsung is known for complicating things when it comes to custom development.
 Almost every year, the manufacturer introduces at least one of their special new security features, which in most cases, affects the custom development process directly or indirectly.

-Yes, such features play important role in terms of overall device security, but it also tends to discourage the developers.
+Yes, such features play important role from a security standpoint, but they also tend to discourage the developers.

 Think of it as this way, the developers always have to keep up with new Android versions and any core changes introduced by them.
 Like A/B partitions, Boot Image Header versions, mount-points, etc in the past.
 Then it’s the OEM-specific changes that are done to the code.
 It’s quite a lot to handle, to say the least.

 And on top of all this, we have Samsung, which is known to implement its own flavored code into the mix.
 Magisk’s creator John Wu has called out Samsung on several occasions.
 Here’s one where the developer pointed out how the AVB implementation on Qualcomm Galaxy devices was broken, detailing some of the bugs he found.

 AndroidPolice also did a piece on why Samsung devices still don’t support seamless updates, John Wu jumped in with his opinion, stating that “Samsung is definitely THE worst for modding“.

 Anyways, I (or John) am not discouraging you from buying Samsung devices.
 For an average customer, I think they are great devices with a crisp-looking display and powerful hardware.
 I am just trying to provide you with some context of what you’re dealing with.